Cmbs86/guess-the-number/README.md

-# Guess The Number - Vanilla JavaScript
+# Guess The Number - Javascript and Typescript

 A simple vanilla JavaScript game where you guess a randomly generated number between 1 and 20.
 This project was inspired by a Javascript basics assignment I had and includes several significant enhancements and improvements, including TypeScript integration for better type safety and code maintainability.